 He is the foremost voice when it comes to wealth and opulence in America.
-Robert Frank was with the Wall Street Journal for over 18 years covering the ups and downs of Wall Street and Fortune 500 corporations.
-For 8 years he was the publications wealth reporter and blogged on the WSJ Wealth report which was named by Time Magazine as America’s most influential financial blogs.
-He is also the author of the New York Times bestseller ‘Richistan’ which offers an interesting and funny insight into the so called ‘New Rich’.
-In an exclusive interview to Luxurylaunches he speaks about wealth, space crafts, and a lot more.
+Robert Frank was with the Wall Street Journal for over 18 years, covering the ups and downs of Wall Street and Fortune 500 corporations.
+For 8 years, he was the publications wealth reporter and blogged on the WSJ Wealth report, which Time Magazine named as America’s most influential financial blog.
+He is also the author of the New York Times bestseller ‘Richistan,’ which offers an interesting and funny insight into the so-called ‘New Rich.’
+In an exclusive interview with Luxurylaunches, he speaks about wealth, space crafts, and many more.

 [Catch it all after the jump]

-This is a group whose size and fortune has grown dramatically in the past two decades – along with the economy that serves them.
-We were interested in taking our cameras into a rarified world that’s rarely seen – into their mansions, private jets, yachts and super-cars to see how they live and how they spend.
+This is a group whose size and fortune have grown dramatically in the past two decades – along with the economy that serves them.
+We were interested in taking our cameras into a rarified world that’s rarely seen – into their mansions, private jets, yachts, and super-cars to see how they live and how they spend.

 How did you get involved in peeping ‘Inside Wealth’?

 I’ve been covering wealth for 10 years and have written two books about the rich.
 Taking these stories to TV was the logical extension since the subjects and surroundings are so visual.
 The goal here isn’t to judge people – not to celebrate the rich or condemn them – but to bring viewers inside this very foreign world.

 An unknown or little-known fact about the 0.1%?

 They rarely use their many homes.
 One owner of a $31 million mansion in Aspen had been there once in two years.
 One owner of a $100 million “complex” in California is there maybe once or twice a year.
 Today’s biggest mega-mansions are often empty.